lmcinnes/umap/doc/performance.rst

 .. image:: images/performance_15_1.png

 We can see straight away that there are some outliers here.
-The scikit-learn t-SNE is clearly much slower than most of the other algorithms – the exception being that openTSNE does poorly on small datasets.
-It does not have the scaling properties of MDS however; for larger dataset sizes MDS is going to quickly become completely unmanageable which openTSNE has failt flat scaling.
+It is notable that openTSNE does poorly on small datasets.
+It does not have the scaling properties of MDS however; for larger dataset sizes MDS is going to quickly become completely unmanageable which openTSNE has fairly flat scaling.
 At the same time MulticoreTSNE demonstrates that t-SNE can run fairly efficiently.
 It is hard to tell much about the other implementations other than the fact that PCA is far and away the fastest option.
 To see more we’ll have to look at runtimes on larger dataset sizes.
-Both MDS and scikit-learn’s t-SNE are going to take too long to run so let’s restrict ourselves to the fastest performing implementations and see what happens as we extend out to larger dataset sizes.
+Both MDS, Isomap and SpectralEmbedding will actually take too long to run so let’s restrict ourselves to the fastest performing implementations and see what happens as we extend out to larger dataset sizes.